About HighTechDad.com & Michael Sheehan

 - I will provide an honest review across the board

 - I will write about both positives and negatives about your hardware or software or website or service

 - If the sample must be returned (I don’t typically do this), please ensure that there is ample time for me to review it AND provide return shipping

-- I will disclose in my review that I received the product/service for free, as a sample or as a “thank you for taking time to review and write” (this was only recently implemented in July 2009)
+- I will disclose in my review that I received the product/service for free, as a sample or as a “thank you for taking time to review and write” (this was implemented in July 2009)

 - I will NOT take monetary payment for posting a review (unless as part of a sponsorship program and this is fully disclosed)

 - I will NOT insert text into a previous review advertising your product or site for money – send me a sample and I will review it

 - I will do my best to provide a timely review (especially with new product launches), however some reviews may be queued for later release or until the product is fully reviewed